Confederation (Poland–Lithuania): History and function

-Confederations where usually formed in one part of the country, and could expand into "general confederations" taking in most or all of the voivodeships of the Polish–Lithuanian Commonwealth.
-However, even such general confederations would be formed separately for the Crown of the Kingdom of Poland and for the Grand Duchy of Lithuania.
+Confederations were usually formed in one part of the country and could expand into "general confederations" taking in most or all of the voivodeships of the Polish–Lithuanian Commonwealth.
+However, even such general confederations would be formed separately for the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania.

-Each confederation had a key document explaining its goals, known as the act of the confederation, which was deposited with the court (usually the local court for the region the confederation was formed).
+Each confederation had a key document explaining its goals, known as the act of the confederation, which was deposited with the court (usually the local court for the region where the confederation was formed).
 Additional resolutions of the confederates, known as sanctia, would also be deposited with the court.
-Membership of the confederation was voluntary, and required an oath.
+Membership of the confederation was voluntary and required an oath.
 The executive branch of a confederation was headed by a marshal, and a group of advisers, each known as konsyliarz konfederacji.
 A marshal and associated konsyliarze were known as a generality (generalność).
 A confederation would also have a larger council, similar to a parliament (walna rada), which made decisions by majority vote.
-Until around the mid-18th century, resolutions of the council had to be unanimous, but afterwards, majority voting became more common.
+Until around the mid-18th century, resolutions of the council had to be unanimous, but afterward, majority voting became more common.
 The chief military commanders of confederations were known as regimentarze.

 Also in the 18th century an institution known as a "confederated sejm" evolved.
-It was a parliament session (sejm) that operated under the rules of a confederation.
+It was a parliament session (Sejm) that operated under the rules of a confederation.
 Its primary purpose was to avoid being subject to disruption by the liberum veto, unlike the national Sejm, which was paralyzed by the veto during this period.
 On some occasions, a confederated sejm was formed from the whole membership of the national Sejm, so that the liberum veto would not operate there.

 Confederations were proscribed by law in 1717, but continued to operate, indicating a weakness of the Commonwealth's central authority.
 They were also abolished by the Constitution of May 3, 1791 (adopted by the Four-Year Sejm of 1788–1792, itself a confederated sejm).
 But in practice this prohibition was not observed.
 The May 3rd Constitution was overthrown in mid-1792, by the Targowica Confederation of Polish magnates backed by Russian Empire and eventually joined, under extreme duress, by King Stanisław II August.
 The ensuing Russian military intervention led (to the Confederates' surprise) to the Second Partition of Poland in 1793.
 In 1812 the General Confederation of the Kingdom of Poland was formed in Warsaw to Napoleon I's campaign against the Russian Empire.